FelixHenninger/lab.js/docs/tutorial/getting_started.rst

 as much as we have enjoyed creating it.

 The purpose of this initial tutorial is to get you up to speed as quickly as possible.
-We'll have you building a simple experiment in the next half hour or so, and we'll examine more details in the following parts of the tutorial.
+We'll have you building a very simple experiment in the next half hour or so, and we'll examine more details in the following parts of the tutorial.

 You'll need a browser, and a basic understanding of how web pages are built using ``HTML``.
 In addition, a good text editor with syntax highlighting can be an enormous support: It helps us distinguish the different parts of our code visually.
-If you're using a text editor already in your daily work, stick to that.
+If you're using a text editor already in your daily work, we'd recommend to stick to that for the moment.
 If you haven't used a text editor before, we would encourage you to try out `Atom <https://atom.io/>`_, which works great out of the box.

-If you run into difficulties in the tutorial, that's our fault.
-Please let us know how we can support you.
+If you run into difficulties in the tutorial, that's our fault: Please let us know how we can support you!
 We are also constantly trying to make the tutorial clearer and more helpful -- if you have comments or suggestions, we would love to hear them!